solenya-group/solenya/README.md

  * typestyle (dependency)
  * typescript & reflect-metadata for reflection (dependency)
  * class-tranformer for serialization (dependency)
+ * any animation API using vdom hooks (as in samples)
+ * mjackson/history for managing HTML history (as in samples)
+ * any css framework like bootstrap (as in samples)
+ * webpack for hot reloading (as in samples)
+ * lodash for great utility functions like debouncing (as in samples)
   * class-validator for validation
- * any animation API using vdom hooks (as in samples)
- * mjackson/history for managing HTML history
- * any css framework like bootstrap
- * webpack for hot reloading
- * lodash for great utility functions like debouncing used in the samples

 # Installation